-ME1: There is a risk that we will not get key messages and information to patients and clinics through our new website, so failing to bring about positive change.
+ME1: There is a risk that patients and our other stakeholders do not receive the right information and guidance, so we miss opportunities to bring about positive change.

 Inherent risk level: Residual risk level:

-Likelihood od Impact Inherent risk Likelihood Impact Residual risk
+Likelihood Impact Inherent risk Likelihood Impact Residual risk

-3 5 15 High 2 3 6 - Medium
+3 4 12 High 2 3 6 - Medium

 Tolerance threshold: 6 - Medium

 Risk area Risk owner Links to which strategic objectives?
-Trend Effective communications ME1: Messaging, engagement and information provision Juliet Tizzard Director of Strategy and Corporate Affairs Safe, ethical effective treatment: Publish clear information so that patients understand treatments and treatment add ons and feel prepared Safe, ethical effective treatment: Engender high quality research and responsible innovation in clinics.
-Consistent outcomes and support: Increase consistency in treatment standards, outcomes, value for money and support for donors and patients.
-New (added May 2017)
+Trend Effective communications ME1: Messaging, engagement and information provision Juliet Tizzard Director of Strategy and Corporate Affairs Safe, ethical effective treatment: Publish clear information so that patients understand treatments and treatment add ons and feel prepared Safe, ethical effective treatment: Engender high quality research and responsible innovation in clinics. ⇔⇔⇔ Consistent outcomes and support: Increase consistency in treatment standards, outcomes, value for money and support for donors and patients.

-Causes / sources Mitigations Timescale / owner Our ability to provide patient information via the website or CaFC could be compromised by a website failure or failure to launch the new website following GDS assessment.
+Causes / sources Mitigations Timescale / owner Our ability to provide patient information via the website or CaFC could be compromised by a website failure.
 We have good cyber-security measures to prevent website attacks, and the new content management system is more reliable than the old one.
-Detailed preparations are well under way for the next gateway review.
 In place - Juliet Tizzard Some of our strategy relies on persuading clinics to do things better.
 This is harder to put across effectively, or to achieve firm outcomes from.
 Communications strategy in place, including social media and other channels as well as making full use of our new website.
 Stakeholder meetings with the sector in place to help us to underline key campaign messages.
-In place - Juliet Tizzard Redeveloped website does not meet the needs and expectations of our audience.
-User research was done before the website was developed, to properly understand needs and reasons.
-In place - Juliet Tizzard Some information will be derived from data, so depends on risk above being controlled.
-See controls listed in RE1, above.
+In place - Juliet Tizzard Our information does not meet the needs or expectations of our audience.
+Ongoing user testing and feedback about the information on the website allows us to properly understand user needs.
+We have internal processes in place which meet the Information Standard.
+In place - Juliet Tizzard We are not able to reach the right people with the right message at the right time.
+Partnering with NHS Choices to get information to patients early in their fertility journey.
+Planning for campaigns and projects includes consideration of communications channels.
+In place and developing - Jo Triggs